-The rise of cities in the ancient Near East during the fourth millennium BC (4000-3000 BC) is a key event in the history of the world, as urban patterns that first arose there became patterns inherited in many societies, including in the West.
-Cities in the ancient Near East were the first to develop major temples, palaces, large urban dwelling areas, city walls, governments, and religious authorities that become features seen in later cities.
-Furthermore, these cities drew long-distance trade that created both great wealth for them but also led to the rise of economic systems that created greater social inequality, characteristics that we have also inherited.
+The rise of cities in the ancient Near East during the fourth millennium BC (4000-3000 BC) is a key event in the world's history, as urban patterns that first arose there became patterns inherited in many societies, including in the West.
+Cities in the ancient Near East were the first to develop major temples, palaces, largely urban dwelling areas, city walls, governments, and religious authorities that become features seen in later cities.
+Furthermore, these cities drew long-distance trade that created great wealth for them and led to the rise of economic systems that created greater social inequality, which we have also inherited.

 The Motives of Trade

-Among the earliest regions we see large-scale urbanism develop is in southern Mesopotamia, a region located in modern day southern Iraq (Figure 1).
+Among the earliest regions, we see large-scale urbanism develop in southern Mesopotamia, a region located in modern-day southern Iraq (Figure 1).
 Increasingly in the early fourth millennium BC, urban patterns began to form in southern Mesopotamia, including in places such as Eridu, located near ancient Ur, where one of the first large temples from this period is evident.

-The need for trade was created based on a lack of resources, while location along canals and rivers facilitated the transport of goods.
+Trade was created based on a lack of resources, while location along canals and rivers facilitated the transport of goods.
 The fertile agricultural area was irrigated with canals, allowing a large population to develop.
-In essence, low cost transport helped fuel trade growth.
+In essence, low-cost transport helped fuel trade growth.
 Once trade began to make this city wealthy, this then fueled growth further through positive feedback growth.
-In other words, growth in the city and its trade simply fueled more growth and trade as the city used resources to further invest and grow in other areas, expanding its reach.
+In other words, growth in the city and its trade fueled more growth and trade as the city used resources to invest further and grow in other areas, expanding its reach.
 Additionally, other urban areas, as demonstrated through archaeological survey, seem to be growing in this period, suggesting the rise of urbanism began to spread in southern Mesopotamia.
 In fact, urbanism in the fourth millennium BC was not simply confined to southern Mesopotamia but also northerly regions.

-Trade seems to have been so important for urban growth that by the late fourth millennium BC we begin to see the expansion of urban colonies to other regions.
-One example is the site of Habuba Kabira, a modern day name for an ancient city that was build in the late fourth millennium BC in northern Syria on the Euphrates River.
-Although writing was still scarce in this period, the city was clearly built by people from southern Mesopotamia, as all of its cultural remains such as architecture, pottery, and other objects indicate the people who settled there did not have cultural markers from the native populations in Syria.
-Rather, the site of Habuba Kabira represents a colony that was placed next to the Euphrates to control trade coming down to southern Mesopotamia.
-Therefore, it was not simply passive trade that brought goods to southern Mesopotamia but colonies were sometimes established to bring in raw materials.
+Trade seems to have been so important for urban growth that by the late fourth millennium BC, we begin to see urban colonies' expansion to other regions.
+One example is Habuba Kabira, a modern-day name for an ancient city built in the late fourth millennium BC in northern Syria on the Euphrates River.
+Although writing was still scarce in this period, the city was clearly built by people from southern Mesopotamia.
+All of its cultural remains, such as architecture, pottery, and other objects, indicate the people who settled there did not have cultural markers from the native populations in Syria.
+Rather, Habuba Kabira represents a colony that was placed next to the Euphrates to control trade coming down to southern Mesopotamia.
+Therefore, it was not simply passive trade that brought goods to southern Mesopotamia, but colonies were sometimes established to bring in raw materials.

-Trade could have been crucial not just in attracting wealth to the urban areas such as Uruk but also motivating warfare through competition among early cities and areas where early cities tried to expand for trade or wealth access.
+Trade could have been crucial in attracting wealth to urban areas such as Uruk and motivating warfare through competition among early cities and areas where early cities tried to expand for trade or wealth access.
 We begin to see art showing scenes of war and war leaders that may reflect a new type of competition emerging among early urban centers.
 This likely also reflects the rise of kings and early rulers who began to lead the new cities, while war may have led to people fleeing to cities in greater numbers for protection.

 This difference in architecture and depictions of kings indicates that increased wealth to cities did not benefit everyone equally but became more concentrated toward fewer individuals.
-This increasingly powerful class needed laborer to serve them.
-This drive for labor helped to motivate people to the growing urban centers, in addition to warfare and trade that also likely motivated a greater concentration of people in smaller spaces.
-This differential wealth and power, therefore, led to urban communities where social inequality becomes ingrained through the development of local religious authorities and dynasties that passed on the differences in wealth and power to succeeding generations.
-What this effectively did was setup a system where it was socially acceptable to pass power and wealth down hereditary lines, perpetuating greater inequality in future generations.
+This increasingly powerful class needed laborers to serve them.
+This drive for labor helped to motivate people to the growing urban centers and warfare and trade that also likely motivated a greater concentration of people in smaller spaces.
+Therefore, this differential wealth and power led to urban communities where social inequality becomes ingrained through the development of local religious authorities and dynasties that passed on the differences in wealth and power to succeeding generations.
+This effectively set up a system where it was socially acceptable to pass power and wealth down hereditary lines, perpetuating greater inequality in future generations.

-What we see from this brief overview is that urbanism was not driven by a natural process.
-In fact, this process took several millennia after the invention of agriculture, which made it possible to settle in one region.
-Urbanism simply became the predominant social form through a complex set of interactions that led to increased trade wealth concentrating into cities with access to key trade routes but also motivation to expand trade networks as they often lacked raw resources.
-Warfare could have resulted from increased trade competition, which could have forced more people to seek protection in the cities.
-Social inequality was a byproduct but also likely motivated greater population to cities as wealth and power helped to concentrate people.
+What we see from this brief overview is that a natural process did not drive urbanism.
+In fact, this process took several millennia after the invention of agriculture, making it possible to settle in one region.
+Urbanism became the predominant social form through a complex set of interactions that led to increased trade wealth concentrating into cities with access to key trade routes and motivation to expand trade networks as they often lacked raw resources.
+Warfare could have resulted from increased trade competition, forcing more people to seek protection in the cities.
+Social inequality was a byproduct and likely motivated the greater population to cities as wealth and power helped concentrate people.